 Commit message template:

-Type: A short sentence about the commit.
+Type (package-name): A short sentence about the commit.
 Closes #XXX.
 Type (another-package-name): If the change affects more than one package, it's possible to put multiple entries at once.
 Closes #YYY.
 Optional description.
 BREAKING CHANGE (scope): If any breaking changes were done, they need to be listed here.
 BREAKING CHANGE (scope): Another breaking change if needed.
 Closes #ZZZ.

 # Commit types